kgateway-dev/kgateway/docs/content/introduction/traffic_filter.md

 ## Filter flow

-The order of how Envoy filters traffic impacts how you configure your Gloo Edge resources.
+The order that Envoy applies filters to traffic impacts how you configure your Gloo Edge resources.
 Review the following video and diagrams to understand the filter flow in Gloo Edge.

-For more information configuring traffic filters, see the [Transformation guides]({{% versioned_link_path fromRoot="/guides/traffic_management/request_processing/transformations/" %}}).
+For more information on configuring traffic filters, see the [Transformation guides]({{% versioned_link_path fromRoot="/guides/traffic_management/request_processing/transformations/" %}}).

 ### Video overview of the filter flow